fahrizalm14/vaste/README.md

 - <a href="https://reactjs.org/">React Js<a/>
 - <a href="https://socket.io">Socket.Io<a/>
 - <a href="https://github.com/ai/nanoid">Nanoid<a/>
-- <a href="hhttps://qr-code-styling.com">QRCode Styling<a/>
+- <a href="https://qr-code-styling.com">QRCode Styling<a/>

 **🌎 Browser :**

-- the browser generates a random token as the recipient address of the text to paste/copy.
+- the browser generates a random token as the recipient address of the plain text to paste/copy.
 - token will be displayed as qrcode and plain text.
 - (copy scenario) browser will display plain text with the help of socket.io according to connected token.
 - (paste scenario) plain text that has been written in the text area will be sent according to the address of the connected token.